Some hospital admissions are unavoidable. There are many things to think about when getting ready for an admission.

 - Phone and phone charger

 What to ask for

 Not all hospital staff will have a good understanding of Spinal Cord Injury.
-Please ask the ward staff to advise the Spinal Cord Injury CNC of your admission.
+Please ask the ward staff to advise the Spinal Cord Injury Clinical Nurse Consultant (CNC) of your admission.

-You or your family may need to assertively ask for the following:
+You or your family may need to ask for the following:

-- Pressure mattress or other skin protection equipment that you routinely use.
+- Pressure mattress or other skin protection equipment that you use.

-- Assistance with performance of bladder and bowel program.
+- Help with bladder and bowel management program.

 Further information about Spinal Cord Injury is available at:

-- The Sydney Children's Hospital Network has a series of fact sheets about Spinal Cord Injury.
+- The Sydney Children’s Hospital Network website has a series of factsheets about Spinal Cord Injury

 - Not all hospitals are going to know your specific needs.
-It is okay to be assertive and self-advocate.
+It is OK to be assertive and advocate for your child.